huaweicloud/magic-modules/README.md

 > Magic Modules will do "whatever it takes" to make it so.

-Note that there is not a required 1:1 mapping between objects and API calls to GCP.
+Note that there is not a required 1:1 mapping between objects and API calls to huawei cloud.
 This 1:N mapping is key to the simplicity of the interface exposed to users.
-There are various wrappers out there that can envelope a Google API into various languages, e.g. Ruby or Java, but the user needs to know all the intricacies of the underlying GCP product API.
+There are various wrappers out there that can envelope a huawei cloud API into various languages, e.g. Ruby or Java, but the user needs to know all the intricacies of the underlying huawei cloud product API.

 [Read more about philosophy][philosophy]